 A: When folding the FoldAR platform, simply pull the charging handle rearward a couple inches which releases the bolt from the barrel extension, allowing the rifle to be folded.
 Use the same technique for deploying the FoldAR platform.
 We recommend leaving the bolt in the forward position while the firearm is folded.

-A: FoldAR is presently engaging with TEEX in order to develop testing standards and approvals for safety, ergonomics, and operability validation of FoldAR's claims.
-Conclusion of testing is anticipated to be released in October 2018.
+A: FoldAR has engaged with TEEX in order to develop testing standards and approvals for safety, ergonomics, and operability validation of FoldAR's claims.

-A: Our patented technology adds less than 2 ounces to the overall weight of the FoldAR rifle over a standard AR-15.
+A: Our patented technology adds less than 2 ounces to the overall weight compared to a standard non-folding AR-15.
 This amount of added weight is negligible for all practical purposes.

 A: Yes!
 The FoldAR platform was built around maintaining as much standardization with "mil-spec" components as possible and is compatible with most of your standardized AR-15 parts.
 The only proprietary operational parts are the upper receiver, forearm, barrel extension, gas tube, and locking lever.
 We offer parts for individuals, gunsmiths, and OEM’s who wish to assemble or turn their own barrels for acceptance into the FoldAR platform.

 A: Yes and No!
-While FoldAR did invent, design, and manufacture F&D's XAR Invicta, many upgrades and design enhancements throughout the FoldAR platform have been incorporated since, making the FoldAR a much higher quality and robust system than the XAR Invicta.
+While FoldAR did invent, design, and manufacture F&D's XAR Invicta (FoldAR's Gen-1 product), many upgrades and design enhancements throughout the FoldAR platform have been incorporated since, making the FoldAR (Gen-2 product) a much higher quality and robust system than the XAR Invicta.
 At the same time we have brought the costs down substantially from the XAR Invicta production line.

 FoldAR maintains exclusive ownership to all manufacturing equipment, processes, and intellectual property rights to produce the folding firearm products.
-F&D is no longer producing the folding firearm products, but is simply selling off the last of its remaining inventory.
-With all rights and capabilities being in control of FoldAR, we are able to bring a higher level product to the market for a much lower price.
-And this will be our long-term objective and commitment to the consumer.
+As of January 15, 2018 F&D no longer had any rights to manufacture or sell the folding firearm whatsoever.
+Any continued sales by F&D beyond Jnauary 15, 2018 constituted patent infringement by F&D. With all rights and capabilities being in control of FoldAR, we are able to bring a higher level product to the market for a much lower price.
+And this will be our continuing objective and commitment to the consumer.

-A: The AR-10 version (short action) of the FoldAR platform will be released in late 2019, which will initially be chambered in .308 Win and 6.5 Creed for you longer-range guys!
+A: The AR-10 version (short action) of the FoldAR platform will be released at some point in the future, which will initially be chambered in .308 Win and 6.5 Creed for you longer-range guys!
 Be sure to subscribe to keep up with all the latest news and updates!
 We already have these prototyped and in field testing, and have shown the same flawless functional attributes as the AR-15 platform.
 FoldAR intends to develop long-action versions (338 Lapua Magnum, 300 Win Mag) in the future as well.

 A: Yes!
 FoldAR does have plans to develop folding uppers for a variety of well-respected AR manufacturers who incorporate proprietary dimensions and features (particularly in the various AR-10 platforms).
 So if you have a specific request, please submit them through our contact form for consideration!
 We are excited to begin offering FoldAR configurations for these OEMs and bust open the marketplace for this extremely versatile technology.